techforwarren/eventmap/README.md

-# Warren Event Map
+# Event Map

-The goal of this project is to build an Event Map that Warren supporters & volunteers can use to find events near their area!
+This project provides a map of all of the events specific to an organization's account in Mobilize America.
 It loads the events via the Mobilize API ([docs for /events endpoint](https://github.com/mobilizeamerica/api#request-2)).

+The project originated with the [Tech for Warren group](https://github.com/techforwarren/eventmap) in 2019.

 ## Working version

-The event map is now live at [https://techforwarren.github.io/eventmap/](https://techforwarren.github.io/eventmap/)!
+The event map is now live at [https://hope-and-code-labs.github.io/eventmap/](https://hope-and-code-labs.github.io/eventmap/)!
 Future merges to the `gh-pages` branch will update this site.

 ## Getting Started - Cloning & Installation